 » They do not go to sleep at night with a full stomach.

-» Do not often eat red meat.
+» French people do not often eat red meat except northern regions.

 » French people do not drink wine by itself on an empty stomach.